Local Third Party Advertising Sponsors

 - not spend more than the expense limits, and

 - file a disclosure statement.

 Campaign and assent voting communications transmitted before the campaign period are not election advertising so are allowed and do not require sponsorship information.

-- Disclosure Statement Completion Guide for Local Elections Third Party Sponsors (PDF)
+- Guide for Local Elections Third Party Sponsors in B.C.
+(HTML, PDF)

 - Third Party Sponsor Registration and Disclosure Statement Forms

 - Factsheet: The History of Local Third Party Advertising in B.C.